vanessadenardin/servian-tech-challenge/README.md

     This will show you which AWS resources will be deployed and save the result in a file called `terraform.plan`.
 - `make apply`
     This will apply the `terraform.plan` file (it won't ask for approval!!) created in the previous step to deploy resources to your AWS account and create the `terraform.tfstate` file in your previously manually created S3 bucket.

+    After the creation, it will return some outputs with the information of the resources created in the cloud.
+Make sure use `alb_dns_name` in the browser to check the application or if you have dns configured use `app_dns_name`.

+    You can use `https://` if you have provided an ACM Certificate.

 ### - Run update on database